aparrett/ss-detection/README.md

 ## Noise

 If you have a noisy image that is getting a lot of false positives, trying using a blur threshold of 15 and difference threshold of 20.
-This will
+This will reduce the amount of faint meteors that are picked up but it will also drastically reduce false positives on certain videos.